 Why is Savasana important?

-Have you heard your yoga teacher saying “savasana is the most important asana”? and “don’t skip Savasana”, or “Savasana is the most difficult of all”?
+Have you heard your yoga teacher saying, “savasana is the most important asana”?
+And “don’t skip Savasana”, or “Savasana is the most difficult of all”?
 While I do not think it is useful to describe anything as “difficult” or “easy” (it is all really relevant & perspectives are different), Savasana is an astonishing useful “shape” to practice.
-In nowadays stressful society yoga Nidra (psychic sleep) gets more and more important.
+Nowadays we live in a stressful society, and yoga Nidra (psychic sleep) and Savasaana are very useful and important.

 Funny enough, Shavasana (śavāsana - Corpse Pose), is only regarded as a posture or asana since around the 15th century.
 Savasana was incorporated as an asana in the Hatha Pradipika.